abhijith0505/VTU-Result-Notifier/README.md

 	`$ pip install -r requirements.txt`

-	- Installs BeautifulSoup, which is used for scraping the website.
-The package name is *beautifulsoup4*, and the same package works on Python 2 and Python 3.

-	- The SMS to your number is sent using **twilio**.
-Installs twilio module.

 > If you do not have pip installed, install it using:
 	> `$ easy_install pip`